 - 1937 – The KMT and Communists, still stuck in a bloody war, decide to stop killing each other – for a little bit – and join forces to kick out the foreign invaders – the Japanese.

 - 1941 – The Japanese invade and occupy Hong Kong just days after bombing Pearl Harbor in the U.S. (Hawaii).

-- 1945 – Japan gets nuked by the U.S. effectively ending World War II, and retreats from China.
+- 1945 – Japan gets nuked by the U.S., effectively ending World War II, and retreats from China.

-- 1949 – The Civil War ends, the People’s Republic of China (Communist) gets founded.
+- 1949 – The Civil War ends, and the People’s Republic of China (Communist) gets founded.
 The KMT escapes across the ocean to Taiwan to set up a new capital on the island nation, The Republic of China.

-Officially today, China claims Taiwan as one its provinces, while Taiwan claims it’s an independent country separate from China.
+Officially today, China claims Taiwan as one of its provinces, while Taiwan claims it’s an independent country separate from China.
 They still have issues.